World's #1 finishing resource since 1989

 Maybe HCl is the way to go.
 Certainly it will attack iron or stainless for that matter.
 Try some sulphuric, too.

-Re 'pouring down the drain', first of all get a pH meter (Fisher Scientific etc) and some alkali, ie. Sodium Hydroxide [linked by editor to product info at Amazon], for example.
+Re 'pouring down the drain', first of all get a pH meter (Fisher Scientific etc) and some alkali, ie. Sodium Hydroxide [affil. link to info/product on Amazon], for example.
 Add some in to the liquid.
 Stir.
 Get a pH reading of 7 (i.e., neutral) before dumping. ... but don't try to dump alkali into concentrated acid (sorry, never EVER put liquid into acid but always vice-versa!) as you'd get a heck of a hot reaction.

 To get a faster oxidizing reaction, scour, sandblast or abrade the iron's surface.
 This will increase the surface area and, apart from removing any scale, will speed up the oxidizing process.